 Here's where the Xbox One S All-Digital Edition will divide players.
 As the console doesn't have a disc-drive, you can't use physical games with it – at all.

 So what are your options?
-For a start, the console comes with three digital codes: Forza Horizon 3, Sea of Thieves and Minecraft.
+For a start, the console came with three digital codes: Forza Horizon 3, Sea of Thieves and Minecraft.
 While getting three games straight off the bat is great, arguably Microsoft could have included some newer titles - maybe Forza Horizon 4 instead of 3, for example.
 Still, Minecraft and Sea of Thieves are still quite popular and all games are family friendly.

 Outside of these three games, you can either buy digital versions of the best Xbox One games from the Microsoft Store or take advantage of Xbox Game Pass.
 We found the Xbox One S All-Digital to be a great companion for Game Pass, with plenty of room to download titles at your will from the services library of over 400 games - old and new.

-Even better, for the last month, Microsoft has been running a deal which gives you one month of the new Xbox Game Pass Ultimate service for $1 / £1 instead of the standard $14.99 / £10.99.
+Even better, Microsoft often runs a deal which gives new subscribers one month of the Xbox Game Pass Ultimate for $1 / £1 instead of the standard $14.99 / £10.99.

 When the Xbox One S arrived three years on from the original Xbox One, it offered smaller, quieter, higher-quality gaming machine.
 It soon became the de facto Xbox system.
 But since then, we've seen the release of the powerhouse Xbox One X console, which offers 4K HDR gaming and the most premium gaming experience on a console.
 That's now been replaced by the Xbox Series X, too.

 The release of the Xbox One X raised the bar for gaming consoles and while it didn't make the Xbox One S necessarily redundant, it certainly highlighted the aged system of the Xbox One S. That's why it's surprising that Microsoft has chosen to release a disc-less version of the S, which is essentially the same console but without a disc drive.